lendres/ButtonSuite-Arduino/README.md

 Some abstract base classes provided common functionality and interface design.
 These cannot be instantiated.

 #### ButtonBase
 Abstract class that is the base class for every other class and implements common behavior.
+If you want to understand the software, you should start here.

 #### SimpleButton
 Abstract base class that provides interface for a two state button (button that only has an on and off state).
 You cannot instantiate (create an instance) of this class.